catseye/SixtyPical/doc/SixtyPical.md

         }
     } until z

-"until" is optional, but if omitted, must be replaced with "forever".
+"until" is optional, but if omitted, must be replaced with "forever":

-### copy ###

-    copy <src-memory-location>, <dest-memory-location>

-Reads from src and writes to dest.
-Differs from `st` in that is able to copy more general types of data (for example, vectors,) and it trashes the `z` and `n` flags and the `a` register.

-*   It is illegal if dest is read-only.
-*   It is illegal if dest does not occur in the WRITES of the current routine.
-*   It is illegal if src is not of same type as dest.
-*   It is illegal if src is uninitialized.

-After execution, dest is considered initialized, and `z` and `n`, and `a` are considered uninitialized.
+    repeat {
+        cmp y, 25
+        if z {
+        }
+    } forever

+The sense of the test can be inverted with `not`.

+    repeat {
+        cmp y, 25
+        if z {
+        }
+    } until not z

 Grammar
 -------